erhathaway/router-primitives/README.md

 Release canidate is in PR: `architecture-update`

-- Incrementally add Types using TypeScript
+- Add Types using TypeScript
+- Add options param to location actions (esp. for replace vs push router history)
 - Add validations
   - templates
   - uniqueness of route keys